 When you make this homemade frosting recipe, grind your sugar into a powder in a high speed blender or coffee grinder.
 I've tried making this recipe with plain cane sugar and it didn't work at all.
 It was very granular and didn't have a smooth frosting-like texture.
 I also tried using coconut sugar in this icing and it was not a win.

 It would be very convenient to use powdered sugar in this recipe.
 Unfortunately, I've read that all of the powdered sugar on the market contains cornstarch.
 I've been on a corn-free diet since I went paleo in 2001.
 While making your own powdered sugar is more work, your end result is a corn-free icing, that's GMO-free.
 Corn is a crop that is often genetically modified, and that's one more reason to avoid corn completely!

-This icing recipe is perfect on my Paleo Sugar Cookies and makes a lovely gluten-free dessert for Valentine's Day, Christmas, and other holidays.
-It is also amazing on my Paleo Vanilla Cupcakes.
-It can frost around nine cupcakes if you spread the icing over the cupcakes in a slim layer.
+This icing recipe is perfect on my Paleo Sugar Cookies (as shown above) and makes a lovely gluten-free dessert for Valentine's Day, Christmas, and other holidays.
+It's also amazing on my Paleo Vanilla Cupcakes.
+It can frost 9 cupcakes if you spread the icing over the cupcakes in a slim layer.
 If you want to pipe mountains of frosting over your cupcakes, make a double batch of this recipe.

 If you are a beginner cook wondering how to make frosting with real butter, this is the recipe for you.
 My children and their friends devoured this icing and loved the gluten-free sprinkles that I used to make these healthy cookies especially festive.
-My husband thought they were pretty great too!
+My husband thought they were amazing too!